HimaChitalia/popular-deals-from-slickdeals.net-cli/README.md

 # PopularDeals

-This is a CLI gem to browse through the popular deals on slickdeals.net.
+This is a CLI gem to browse through top 100 popular deals on slickdeals.net.

 ## Installation